johanek/johanek-redmine/README.md

 [![Build Status](https://travis-ci.org/johanek/johanek-redmine.png)](http://travis-ci.org/johanek/johanek-redmine)

-This module installs redmine, running behind apache and passenger, and backed by mysql or mariadb
+This module installs redmine, running behind apache and passenger, and backed by mysql, mariadb or postgresql

 Tested on CentOS 6.5 and debian wheezy